jacobsoo/MalConfig/README.md

 The decoders were mostly making use of [Androguard](https://github.com/androguard) to extract the C2 or malware authors' credentials

+One of the decoder is making use of [LIEF](https://github.com/lief-project/LIEF) to extract the C2 from the android malware samples.

 Currently, there are 92 configs extracted from Android Malware.

 The data is accurate as of 14th January 2019.